 With The Social Network Trent Reznor’s recent change of style culminated into an astonishing, Golden Globe- and Academy Award-winning musical composition.
 Together with long-time collaborator and soundtrack composer of his own, Atticus Ross, he inked the film images into an incredibly melancholy, yet restlessly pulsating sound cloud, that pushed the film in a completely different light.
 Please have a look at this short documentary to see and especially hear the huge impact Reznor and Ross had with their score.

-Despite the fact, that there were essentially only two original songs in the movie (that weren’t even featured on the soundtrack), I put together a little compilation with various tracks that in my opinion reflect the film’s themes and moods.
+Despite the fact, that there were essentially only two original songs in the movie (that weren’t even featured on the soundtrack), I put together a little compilation with various tracks that imho reflect the film’s themes and moods.
 For example Scala & Kolacny Brothers‘s version of “Creep”, that was so brilliantly used in the teaser trailer.
-Well and so with a few other songs added to this list, I had to create not one, but a few custom covers for it (of course!).
+Well and so with a few other songs added to this list, I surely had to create a couple of custom covers for it.

-I downloaded some promotion wallpapers from the official website and started applying the official logo on it.
-Most of my time was spent on experimenting with different layering effects and especially the placing of the logo.
+All of the covers below are based on promotion wallpapers from the official website.
+I spent most of my time with layers effects and especially the placing of the logo.
 You have no idea how much time you can spend within a 600 x 600 pixel canvas.
-For some covers I already had a pretty clear vision inside my mind (#12, #13, #14), but for others I dragged the film logo around endlessly (#11), or respectively – in a final act of desperation – deleted it completely (#10).
+For some covers I already had a pretty clear vision in mind (#12, #13, #14), but for others I dragged the logo around endlessly (#11), or respectively – in a final act of desperation – deleted it entirely (#10).

 Trent Reznor is the go-to-guy if you want to study digital distribution.
 He outdoes himself again and again with even more pioneering distribution methods than before.
 Thus it always bugged me, that the score to The Social Network was released completely without any digital booklet.
 I had to create one myself and – surprise! surprise! – I had one hell of a lot fun doing that.
 You might see one or another custom digital booklet around here from now on.
 I’m already collecting source material…